pubnub/pubnub-api/README.md

 - Must be able to communicate with EVERY other PubNub Client Lib.
 - Must be Non-blocking (Asynchronous) on all I/O.
 - Must use single Dictionary/Object as Paramater for all methods.
-- Must follow guides in this README file including method usage structure.
+- Must follow guides in this README file including method usage patterns.

 ## IMPORT LIBS